HannimalCrackers/Parseltongue/posts/002_chatbot.md

 Or it's a cocktail party, and you can teleport around in VR and interact with VR representations of the bots?

+Visual representation of each bot will take into account any bot response to questions "what do you look like?" or "how do you appear?"

 &nbsp; &nbsp; &nbsp; &nbsp;